WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 ```

 *3. Load libraries*
-Consider that in the cluster analysis part, cutting the tree lower (lower h), will create more clusters and stronger correlation
+Consider that in the cluster analysis part, cutting the tree lower (lower h=), will create more clusters and stronger correlation

 ```
 library(gdata)